quynhnnduong/Multi-User-Checkers-Game/docs/DesignDoc.md

 > a flow or "story line" that the reader can follow._

 The user will begin their checkers experience on the GetHomeRoute.
-They will click the button and go to GetSignInRoute which has a text box and submit button to enter their name.
+They will click the button and go to GetSignInRoute which has a text box and a submit button to enter their name.
 Once the user enters and submits a valid name, they will go to the postSignInRoute where they will now be logged into the system.
 Then, the user will click the myHome link to return to the GetHomeRoute where they will now see a list of all the players in the lobby except themselves, and other players will be able to see that user.
 If the user chooses to initiate a chess game with another currently logged in player, they will click the name of their desired opponent and proceed to the GetGameRoute.
 The selected opponent will go to the GetGameRoute when their browser detects that someone chose to play they in a game.
-Once both players are in the GetGameRoute, the will play a game of chess going through (INSERT ROUTES HERE) until someone wins where they will go to the (INSERT ENDGAME ROUTE HERE).
-After both players are finished, they will be returned to the GetHomeRoute where they can plck another user to play against.
+Once both players are in the GetGameRoute, they will play a game of checkers going through (INSERT ROUTES HERE) until someone wins - where they will go to the (INSERT ENDGAME ROUTE HERE).
-If the player is finished, they can click on the signOut link to sign out and go to the (INSERT SIGN OUT ROUTE HERE).
+After both players are finished, they will be returned to the GetHomeRoute where they can pick another user to play against.
+If a player is finished, they can click on the signOut link to sign out and go to the (INSERT SIGN OUT ROUTE HERE).

 > _At appropriate places as part of this narrative provide one or more
 > static models (UML class structure or object diagrams) with some